 Charleston Fall Festivals and Tours

-This family friendly annual event runs through October 31st offering corn maze, hay rides, hay mountain, play areas, rock climbing wall and plenty of pumpkins by the pound for carving!
+This family-friendly annual event runs through October 31st and offers a corn maze, hay rides, hay mountain, play areas, a rock climbing wall, and plenty of pumpkins by the pound for carving!

-Fall is the best time to experience Charleston After Dark - touring historic haunted buildings, dark alleyways and centuries old cemeteries in the dark of night.
-Some of our favorite spooky tours include Bulldog Tours Charleston Ghost & Graveyard Walking Tour, The Haunted Jail Tour, and USS Yorktown Ghost Tours.
+Fall is the best time to experience Charleston After Dark, which involves touring historic haunted buildings, dark alleyways, and centuries-old cemeteries in the dark.
+Our favorite spooky tours include Bulldog Tours, Charleston Ghost & Graveyard Walking, The Haunted Jail, and USS Yorktown Ghost Tours.

 Find information on all tours here!